frans42/ceph-goodies/doc/ScrubSlotParadox.md

 In the thread [increasing number of (deep) scrubs](https://lists.ceph.io/hyperkitty/list/ceph-users@ceph.io/thread/NHOHZLVQ3CKM7P7XJWGVXZUXY24ZE7RK) ([thread in archive](https://www.spinics.net/lists/ceph-users/msg75292.html)) we were asking why deep scrubs are lagging behind while only about 232/852=27% of OSDs are scrubbing and it would be easy to catch up if a higher percentage of OSDs would deep scrub as well.

-An alternative formulation of the question is this: we have 12 servers with 71 HDD OSDs, which back 2 pools with 8+2 (2024 PGs) and 8+3 (8192) EC profiles and failure domain host.
+An alternative formulation of this question is: we have 12 servers with 71 HDD OSDs, which back 2 pools with 8+2 (2048 PGs) and 8+3 (8192) EC profiles and failure domain host.
 Naively, one could say that it should be possible to scrub 71 PGs simultaneously instead of the 20-22 PGs we observe.
 Surely, if there are no more than 22 OSDs busy per host it should be possible to scrub a few PGs more at the same time, because there are still 49 OSDs per host idle.

 The surprising answer is: actually, no (and a little bit yes; see comment at the end).